Skip to main content

 velatir status

-The host restarts automatically.
 Confirm with status that the masked key has changed.

-Force the latest payload
+Force the latest version

 velatir update --apply